sophietheopossum/blood-of-the-chimera/README.md

 ### `dev-libs/glib`
 The GLib library of C routines

+### `dev-libs/libcroco`
+features a fixed dependency (gtk-doc pulls in gtk-doc-am and is also required it seems) and a more up to date homepage url

 ### `dev-libs/properties-cpp`
 elementary overlay's ebuild with a build error fixed and some improvements in ebuild writing